Why adopt the Tobacco- and Smoke-Free Binghamton University policy?

 The University’s vision for the enforcement of the tobacco-free campus policy is one

-appropriate disciplinary action.
+are subject to appropriate disciplinary action.

 How will the University handle employees or students who do not want to stop the use